MichalSmyk/golden-square-python/phase_2/design_recipe_ex_2.md

 Given with no capital letter and a full stop
 Returns false
 """
-grammar_check("hello, this is incorrect sentence")
+grammar_check("hello, this is incorrect sentence.")
 # => False

 """